Refusal Infrastructure for High-Risk Legal Actions

 Those inputs come from your identity, GRC, and matter systems.

-Thinking OS™ does not invent roles, policies, or consent — it enforces what you declare using these anchors.
+Thinking OS™ does not invent roles, policies, or authority.

 What Happens at Runtime